BinJu/train/README.md

 # Why is the project
-This project help to create, manage, and release artifacts.
+This project add a thin layer `artifact` onto `tekton` to manage the deployments on Kubernetes.
+`account`s and `secret` are supported to ease the deployment.

 # How to work with this project
 This project creates an API server based on kubernetes.